 - ½ cup wild rice

 - dash salt

-- 1-2 apples of choice, cut into chunks or slices.
+- 1-2 apples cut into chunks or slices.
 I love galas, so that is what I used here but you can use any you prefer.

 - 2 cups kale